Two roads diverge…we took the road less travelled, to Samarkand

 The amazing Sogdian town of Bunjikat, in Tajikistan, controlled this part of the fertile Ferghana Valley until the 8th century CE.
-It straddled the route south, through the Shahriston Pass to the Zafashon Valley, and on to Samarkand and Bukhara.
-I had always assumed that the main trade routes of the Silk Roads passed along the Altykul river valley, as the modern road does today (Figure 1).
+It straddled the route south, through the Shahriston Pass to the Zarafshon Valley, and on to Samarkand and Bukhara.
+I had always assumed that the main trade routes of the Silk Roads passed along the Altykul river valley, as the modern road does today.

 However, recent CAAL fieldwork, during a workshop in Khujend, Tajikistan, with our Tajik colleagues, led us to explore a well-preserved watchtower and associated settlement activity in a smaller river valley to the west (marked as Fort/watchtower on Figure 1).
 This suggests that another route through the mountains, perhaps connecting with Sanzar valley further west, and from there on to Samarkand, by-passing Penjikent – a road less travelled, or perhaps just less well-known to us today, to Samarkand.

-Figure 5.
-Tajik archaeologist Bobomullo, from the Institute of History, Archaeology and Ethnography named after A. Donish, examining the remains of structures in the valley floor.
+Left: Tajik archaeologist Bobomullo, from the Institute of History, Archaeology and Ethnography named after A Donish, examining the remains of structures in the valley floor.
 Previously undocumented, these remains are vulnerable to changing river patterns and land use.

 Middle Right:.
 Part of the well-preserved fort rampart.